 As I watch other districts, some of them still have classes.

-In the case of our strike (which is all I can really speak to), the students were not allowed to come to school.
+In the case of our teachers’ strike (which is all I can really speak to), the students were not allowed to come to school.
 I had heard that policemen would be on campus to make sure parents didn’t drop kids off. (?)

 Why do teachers strike?

-In Arizona, teachers struck because education funding in Arizona is very low.
-They wanted to be paid more, but also for more funding for all areas of education in Arizona.
-They were very clear that it wasn’t just about salaries for them (and I do believe it wasn’t), but in fact, it was also about their salaries as well (as any strike is).
+They were very clear that it wasn’t just about a higher salary for them (and I do believe it wasn’t), but in fact, it was also about pay raises as well (as any strike is).

-Do teachers get paid for strike days?
+Do teachers get paid for each strike day?

 However, they did miss a paycheck during the strike (I believe).

 As we have a very supportive parent base there were a lot of fundraisers to help those who were unable to make ends meet with the missing paycheck money.
-Parents collected food, gift cards and gas cards to help out.
+Parents collected food, gift cards, and gas cards to help out.

 How long can a teacher strike last?